paraglider-project/paraglider/CONTRIBUTING.md

 1. [Install azure cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 If you're using the dev container, this will already be installed for you.
 2. [Authenticate to your account with azure login](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli).
 3. Set environment variables `INVISINETS_AZURE_SUBSCRIPTION_ID` with a valid subscription.

+If you'd like to persist resources after a test (i.e., not teardown project/resource group), you can set the environment variable `INVISINETS_TEST_PERSIST` to `1`.

 ### Editor